 - Two in COMPSCI (independent study possible), MATH, STA, or a related area approved by the Director of Undergraduate Studies

 - Note: Only one course in the Social Analysis of CS category may count toward the elective requirement.
-The Social Analysis of CS category includes the courses COMPSCI 240 and COMPSCI 342.
+The Social Analysis of CS category includes the courses COMPSCI 240, COMPSCI 342, and COMPSCI 290 (PUBPOL 290) Intro to Cyber Policy.

 Possible course substitutions pre-approved by the Director of Undergraduate Studies.